arthurdai17/SWEGroup4Project/Group Meeting Notes/19Feb.md

 Life lost if minimum of 3 questions not answered correctly (within time limit – 60seconds).

-**TECHNICAL DETAILS**
+**GOAL FOR NEXT TIME: THINGS WE NEED TO RESEARCH**

+- How to open links in the same window without reloading the page.

+- How to create/implement a countdown timer for questions

+- How to create/implement a leaderboard with a coins system

+- How to create/implement an interactive map of the world

-Create a map pieced together by continent.
+- Create a map pieced together by continent.

-Clicking on a continent will filter questions to a particular region of the continent.
+- Clicking on a continent will filter questions to a particular region of the continent.

-Questions
+- Questions

-One-way flow of questions (can’t return to previous question once answered)
+- One-way flow of questions (can’t return to previous question once answered)

-Create a points system
+- Create a points system

-Points can be traded in for coins, which can be used to unlock higher levels
+- Points can be traded in for coins, which can be used to unlock higher levels